-VIKING - 3: IRELAND - The Hiberno-Norse Connection
+VIKING - 3: FLEXING MUSCLES IN IRELAND - The Hiberno-Norse Connection

 "You have a friend in whom you barely trust, although you wish his goodwill.
 Be fair in speech, yet false in thought - repay betrayal with falsity".

 A look at Viking Age Ireland through the eyes of Fin Gall - fiction at its best, an image of life in the days before the Normans overran the Emerald Isle.
 Strife, warfare, the different Norse groups - Danes and West Norse - take sides in their bid for control in late 9th and into 10th Century Ireland.
 One of - so far - three best-selling books by US author James L Nelson

 A fleet of ships raiding around the Hebrides in AD617

 may have been Norse, although the first definite date of Viking involvement on Hibernian soil would have been AD795.
 This was on Reachrainn (at times taken as Lambey near Dublin but probably Rathlin, a few miles north-east of the Irish mainland) where two monasteries were sacked along the coast.

 Initially the incursions were no more than hit-and-run attacks by small warbands, but the raiding was stepped up after around AD830.
 The Danes were more interested in taking land and around AD840 a warband leader by the name of Thorkell/Thorgils set himself up as 'Lord of all the Outsiders in Erin'.